 Human growth hormone is known to improve the condition of the hair, return gray hair back to the original color, thicken thin hair, and increase the rate of normal hair growth, however it should not cause women to grow beards or develop hairy bodies.

-Is it safe for pregnant women to take HGH products?
 At this time we are unaware of any clinical studies that show human growth hormone therapy to be safe for use during pregnancy.
 Pregnant women should not take any type of health product or supplement unless it is specifically approved by their doctor.

-Does HGH help to improve libido and sexual function?
 Human growth hormone is known to improve libido and sexual function, as well as improve testosterone in men, and improve estrogen, progesterone, and testosterone in women.
 We have had numerous positive reports from men and women in this regard.
 In fact, if a couple seems to no longer be as interested in sex and one of them decides to take HGH therapy their spouse may also wish to consider it.
 The reason is because the one having HGH therapy will probably become more interested in sex.

-Can HGH products make the pituitary gland lazy?
 Only the HGH injections can cause the pituitary gland to become lazy because only they can give the body an amount of human growth hormone that can replace that made naturally by the pituitary gland.
 If the body receives the HGH it needs through injection, the pituitary gland won't release as much.
 The only human growth hormone contained in any non-injection product is homeopathic HGH, so the amount used is very small.
 For this reason all non-injection products cannot cause the pituitary gland to become lazy.
 More information: How Homeopathic HGH Sprays Work.

 PLEASE NOTE: The information provided here is not meant to be medical advice.
 Please consult your private healthcare provider.